 Kobee Stalde, Custer State Park

 Meeting was called to order by President Ivan Sorbel.
-Ivan thanked the Custer area residents for their warm hospitality
+Ivan thanked the Custer area residents for their warm hospitality.

 Secretary Jim Hagen welcomed all attendees and thanked everyone for their support and hard work for the Tourism Industry.